Thomas Massie: Foreign policy

 Massie has supported various efforts to scale back the use of the U.S. military abroad.
 He supported legislation in 2019 to repeal the Authorization for Use of Military Force of 2001, arguing that it is too broad and that Congress should reclaim its constitutional right to declare war.
 He also supported efforts to withdraw U.S. forces from Iraq and Afghanistan, and introduced a bill in 2019 to clarify that no authority exists for military action against Iran.
 Massie introduced legislation to stop unauthorized military operations in Egypt and Syria, as well as legislation blocking unauthorized military aid from being sent to Syrian rebels.
+Massie opposes bills that sanction foreign governments, saying "When our government meddles in the internal affairs of foreign countries, it invites those governments to meddle in our affairs".Massie joined eight Democratic representatives in 2021 in voting against $1 billion in funding for Israel's Iron Dome air defense system, saying that he opposed all foreign aid out of concern about the national debt.
+In 2019, he was the only Republican House member to vote against condemning the Boycott, Divestment and Sanctions (BDS) movement.
+Among other reasons that he cited for voting against the resolution, Massie stated that he does not support "federal efforts to condemn any type of private boycott, regardless of whether or not a boycott is based upon bad motives" and that "these are matters that Congress should properly leave to the States and to the people to decide".
+In October 2023, Massie was the only Republican to vote against a House resolution guaranteeing U.S. support for Israel's military actions in Gaza.
+The resolution passed 412–10.
+In November 2023, he was the only member of Congress to oppose a resolution affirming Israel's right to exist and equating anti-Zionism to antisemitism.